Learn how oil and gas working interests differ from royalty interests, including costs, risks, cash flow, and who each structure is really for.

 The operator drills the well, completes the well, manages vendors, handles compliance, and runs field operations.

-If you own a working interest, operated or non-operated, you are still a cost-bearing owner.
-You are still exposed to the outcomes of execution, cost control, and well performance.
+If you own a working interest, operated or non-operated, you're still a cost-bearing owner.
+You're still exposed to the outcomes of execution, cost control, and well performance.

 This is one of the most important clarifications in the entire oil and gas investing world.

 Non-operating describes who runs the operation.
-It does not remove responsibility for costs.
+It doesn't remove responsibility for costs.

 What changes between operated and non-operated working interests